-Although the longboard is the oldest type of surfboard out there, there is still a large following for those who ride those large and bulky boards that allow the surfer to ride the mellowest of waves out there.
-There is nothing else like a longboard, that’s for sure, and as most ‘hybrid’ surfboards these days have 50% of the characteristics borrowed from longboard surfboards, it is quite obvious why surfers prefer to “Operate a heavy water-craft” rather than zip around on a shortboard.
+The 8′ – 9′ surfboard allows the surfer to ride some of the best-unbroken waves out there.
+There is nothing else like a longboard, that’s for sure, and as most hybrid surfboards these days have 50% of the characteristics borrowed from longboard surfboards, it is quite obvious why surfers prefer to “operate a heavy water-craft” rather than zip around on a shortboard.

 1. KONA – Cruiser